 - change the transparency of various mapping layers

 - access City Plan online 'help'.

 How to generate a property report

-- Find a property using the above instructions.
+- Find a property (see above).

 Depending on your proposed development, the location and site characteristics, you may need to submit a development application to Council.

 For more information about determining whether your proposal would require a development application, phone Council on 3403 8888 to speak with a town planner.